RMLio/prov4itdata-web-app/docs/REPORT.md

 as it allows individuals to easily transfer their files and data directly from Data Providers to their personal Solid pods.

 This does not influence the GDPR roles of its complementary modules.
-Each Web service will maintain full control over determining who has access to the data stored on their systems.
+Each Data Provider will maintain full control over determining who has access to the data stored on their systems.
-Access tokens need to be requested from each Web service the user would like to transfer data from, and from each Solid pod it would like to transfer data to.
+Access tokens need to be requested from each Data Provider the user would like to transfer data from, and from each Solid pod it would like to transfer data to.
 PROV4ITDaTa will not mediate data access rights between Data Providers or Solid pods.
 This ensures that API quotas continue to be managed by the Data Providers, thereby helping to mitigate traffic spikes and negative impacts across Data Providers.